 Neutralizes Unpleasant Odors and Eliminates VOC

 Volatile organic compounds (VOC) are chemicals found in paints, furniture coatings, aerosol sprays, clothes from dry cleaners, stored fuels, and air fresheners.
 The substances have a strong smell that can cause nausea and breathlessness.
 You can tell whether there is VOC in your home if you have watering eyes, nausea, difficulty breathing, and a burning or choking sensation in your throat.
-Air purifiers save you by trapping gases with its multi-layered filters.
+Air purifiers save you by trapping gases with their multi-layered filters.
 It also absorbs the smoke and odor of cooking oil or spices.
-Consequently, you won’t be disturbed by unpleasant smells or be embarrassed in front of your guests.
+Consequently, you won’t be disturbed by unpleasant smells or embarrassed in front of your guests.

 Reduces the Chances of Airborne Diseases

-Tiny pathogens floating in the air are the culprit behind common cold and flu.
+Tiny pathogens floating in the air are the culprit behind the common cold and flu.
 Airborne diseases are dangerous because they are contagious and can affect every family member.
 HEPA filters in air purifiers efficiently capture bacteria and viruses.
-This filtering process saves you from unwanted cold and flu.
+This filtering process saves you from unwanted colds and flu.
 An air purifier is a must for people with a weaker immune system – like children or senior citizens.

 Eliminates Radon Gas